sensu/sensu-go-workshop/lessons/operator/01/README.md

 _FIGURE 1: a generic/conceptual observability pipeline ([source](https://bravenewgeek.com/the-observability-pipeline/))._

-If the pseudo architecture diagram (or "markitecture diagram") looks a little bit like a [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine), that's effectively what all DIY observabilty pipelines become, sooner or later.
+If the pseudo architecture diagram (or "marketecture diagram") looks a little bit like a [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine), that's effectively what all DIY observabilty pipelines become, sooner or later.
 Thankfully, you don't need to cobble together collection of services to adopt an observability pipeline – Sensu Go is a turn-key observabilty pipeline that enables monitoring as code on any cloud.

 ![](img/sensu-observability-pipeline.png)